ezeep/ezeep-js/src/components/ezp-printing/readme.md

 Sets a refresh token for pre-authentication.
 This method allows you to provide an existing refresh token to authenticate users without requiring them to go through the OAuth login flow.

-The refresh token is stored in both localStorage and the auth store, following the same pattern used by the component during self-managed authentication.
+The method stores the refresh token and immediately exchanges it for a valid access token by calling the OAuth token endpoint.
+This ensures that the user is fully authenticated and won't see the login dialog when printing.

 #### Parameters